P-p-H-d/mlib/README.md

 Define the snapshot 'name ## \_t' (or 'name\_t') and its associated methods as "static inline" functions.
-A snapshot is an atomic shared register where only the latest state is important and accessible: it is like a global variable of type 'type' but ensuring integrity and coherency of the data accross multiple threads.
+A snapshot is an atomic shared register where only the latest state is important and accessible: it is like a global variable of type 'type' but ensuring integrity and coherency of the data across multiple threads.
 One single writer and multiple (=N) readers are supported.
 In practice, it is implemented using a 'N+2' buffer (lock-free).